Kumarkashish511/NeuralBeat/README.md

 ## 🌟 Overview

-Aether is a cutting-edge AI-powered music generation platform that transforms your creative ideas into professional-quality songs.
+NeuralBeat is a cutting-edge AI-powered music generation platform that transforms your creative ideas into professional-quality songs.
 Using advanced artificial intelligence, it generates original lyrics and converts them into high-quality audio tracks with customizable parameters.

 ### ✨ Key Features